rpbritton/Keyboards/keyboard-sail/wiki/6-Programming.md

 9. Search for `keyboard` and install `HID by Arduino`, `Keyboard by Arduino`, and `Mouse by Arduino`.
 10. Download the sample programs: https://github.com/rpbritton/keyboard-sail/archive/master.zip.
 ## Basics of Arduino Programming
-It's in the 'c' programming language.
-The basic setup as follows:
 1. Add your includes.
 2. Create your global variables.
 3. `setup()` runs once at the beginning to configure stuff like your GPIO pins.